What Can Be The Causes Of Back Pain In Females?

 Dr. Nikhil Yadav, MBBS MD,CCEBDM

 Very painful menstruation is known as dysmenorrhea.
 Sometimes, it can be so severe in some females.
-It may also cause severe abdominal pain, leg pains, hip pains.
+It may also cause severe abdominal pain, leg pains, and hip pains.
 The pains are from dull to severe and last for 3-4 days.

 It is common in people when they lift overweight in improper form or sudden moves.
 Symptoms include pain and stiffness of muscles.
 Rest and if needed painkillers can ease your complaints.